epochtalk/epochtalk/docs/design-system/readme.md

 ## Icons
-Icons are used to help users complete their tasks.
-They help users identify available actions or the current states of an element .
+Icons help users complete their tasks.
+They represent available actions or the current states of an element .

 Icon forms should be simple and easy to understand.
 Avoid abstract icons.
 Avoid using ambiguous (or counterintuitive) icons.
 For clarity, icons should be paired with text whenever possible.